fasiha/pollen-guide/README.md

 - `◊foo[arg1 arg2]{final-arg}`, which [is called](http://pkg-build.racket-lang.org/doc/pollen/reader.html#%28part._.The_two_command_modes__text_mode___.Racket_mode%29) Pollen text mode, and
 - `◊(foo arg1 arg2 final-arg)` which is Racket mode.

 Both call a Racket function `foo`.
-If the existence of this isomorphism strikes you as pretty freaking amazing, it should, and not just from a theoretical sense.
-It allows you to treat `foo` as a Racket function using the latter, and as an *equivalent* HTML tag with the former.
+This isomorphism allows you to treat `foo` as a plain Racket function using the latter, and as convenient syntactic sugar to define arbitrary X-exprs with the former—X-exprs which may resolve to HTML tags.
+Because…

 ### Pollen forgives undefined functions
 The other thing you need to know is also awesome: **if Pollen finds you using functions-tags that you haven’t `define`d, it’ll treat them as plain HTML tags**.
 This is why `take1.html.pm` can call `◊h1{Take One …}` without anybody defining `h1` anywhere.